WebOfTrust/keri/docs/Glossary.md

 #### Composable Event Streaming Representation

 This compact encoding scheme fully supports both textual and binary streaming applications of attached crypto material of all types.
-This approach includes composability in both the textual and binary streaming domains.
+This approach includes compose-ability in both the textual and binary streaming domains.
 The primitives may be the minimum possible but still composable size.
-Making composablity a guaranteed property allows future extensible support of new compositions of streaming formats based on pre-existing core primitives and compositions of core primitives.
+Making compose-ability a guaranteed property allows future extensible support of new compositions of streaming formats based on pre-existing core primitives and compositions of core primitives.
 This enables optimized stream processing in both the binary and text domains. \
 (new invention) More info in [KID0001](https://github.com/decentralized-identity/keri/blob/master/kids/kid0001Comment.md) and [CESR explained](https://medium.com/happy-blockchains/cesr-one-of-sam-smiths-inventions-is-as-controversial-as-genius-d757f36b88f8)